lucasnaranjo/disease_mapping_aragon/README.md

 # disease_mapping_aragon

-Apply a Besag, York, Molie model to a a dataset on ischemic disease in men
+Apply a Besag, York, Molie CAR model to a a spatial dataset on ischemic disease in men.
+Uses STAN and INLA.